 For appliances in category IIa (with internal flexibility), the flexibility can be expressed as the energy content which can be stored between the upper and lower comfort limits.
-For each type of appliance a minimum energy level should be defined (TBD).
+For each type of appliance a minimum energy level should be defined (TBD) in a working group.